tomiGoljevscek/Oxide.Docs/source/includes/reign-of-kings/hooks_player.md

 We need a Python example here
 ```

- * Called when a player sends chat to the server
+ * Called when the player sends chat to the server
  * Returning true overrides default behavior of chat, not commands